deepshi4156/lakeFS/docs/reference/import.md

 ## Limitations
 Unfortunately, copying data is not always feasible for the following reasons:
-1. Some data is just too big to copy.
+1. Data in huge amount cannot be copied .
-2. It requires you to stop making changes to the data before starting to copy.
+2. Before starting to copy data, you must stop making any modifications to the data and files.
 3. It requires you to switch to using the lakeFS endpoint in all places at once.

 ## Using lakeFS import tool